matheus-beck/algorithms-data-structures/README.md

-# Exercicios resolvidos de problemas de computação utilizando C
+# Solutions for computing exercises using C
-Algoritmos implementados em C para a disciplina Estrutura de Dados e Algoritmos I da UFBA
+Algorithms implemented in C for the discipline MATA40 - ALGORITHMS AND DATA STRUCTURES I at UFBA